dgitj/dgitj.github.io/index.md

 I am particularly interested in how theoretical advancements in this field can have real-world impact in areas like personalized healthcare and drug development.

-Beyond research, I have a wide range of interests including animals, finance, fungi, plants, running, and tennis.
+Beyond research, I am interested in animals, finance, fungi, plants, running, and tennis.
 I’m always open to learning more.
 Feel free to reach out if you'd like to connect!

 ---

 ## Selected Publications

-1. <a href="https://arxiv.org/abs/2309.16584" target="_blank">Collaborative Distributed Machine Learning</a>
+1. <a href="https://arxiv.org/abs/2309.16584" target="_blank">Collaborative Distributed Machine Learning</a><br>
 Jin, Kannengiesser, Rank, and Sunyaev
-2. <a href="https://publikationen.bibliothek.kit.edu/1000137879" target="_blank">Tackling Challenges of Robustness Measures in Open Multi-Agent Systems</a>
+2. <a href="https://publikationen.bibliothek.kit.edu/1000137879" target="_blank">Tackling Challenges of Robustness Measures in Open Multi-Agent Systems</a><br>
 Jin, Kannengiesser, Sturm, and Sunyaev
 ---